raymonstah/launchdarkly-embedded/README.md

 * Using DynamoDB (us-west-2 / Oregon): 58 milliseconds
 * Using DynamoDB (local): 3.65 milliseconds
+* Using Redis (local): 1.7 milliseconds
 * Using BoltDB: 35 microseconds
-* Using Redis (local): 1.7 milliseconds

 So.. roughly ~1000x faster compared to DynamoDB

 ## Things left to do:
 * Write unit tests
 * Documentation
-* Test against reads and writes of different flags
+* Test against many flags for both r/w instead of reading from a single flag
-* Record video

 ##Summary
 * Speed!
 Reads are way faster than the traditional data stores.